New Online Wills service launched by Hunter Hunters Association (HHA)

 The service provides a comprehensive range of advice about the different methods of making a Will, each option being looked at in a detailed way.
 Aimed at being unbiased and independent in its wide and comprehensive range of information and advice it is believe to be the only web site of its type.

-Existing Wills can, and should be registered with the service, by not only the Will maker, but direct next of kin, their partners, or their solicitor.
+Existing Wills can, and should be registered with the service, by not only the Will maker, but direct next of kin, their partners, or their experts.
 A unique “Will Watch” service can be set up by registered clients to monitor future registrations of a Will by a specific person, ideal for remote kin of aging parents, grandparents, uncles and aunts.
 Will Watch reports any new Will registered for the followed person, but again does not permit any access to data, only the fact a Will has been registered.
 The full Will writing history logged can be reported on by running an existing Will Watch.

 For more details see http://www.ukwills.org.uk http://www.heirhunters-association.org.uk